-- Cardstock (construction paper can be used, but is a bit too thin to handle the weight of this project)
+- Cardstock (regular paper is too thin to handle the weight of this project)

 - White glue